Fun with Drives

 I have been setting up a new NAS1 at home, and unlike the old one this new one does have two NVME slots for cache or fast storage.
 And since I tend to end up fully speccing out my systems, I wanted to add two SSDs and 32GBs of RAM from the get-go.

-There were two options, either buy the Synology original parts, or go with compatible 3rd-party ones and hard override the genuineness checks.
+There were two options, either buy the Synology original parts, or go with compatible 3rd-party ones and forgo the genuineness checks.
 Naturally I went with the janky way and added two 16GB Crucial sticks and two 2TB WD Red NVME drives.
 As expected the NVME drives were present but weren’t recognised as compatible, which this handy script from GitHub changed.
 It created the bare Storage Pool from which Volumes could then be managed in the Storage Manager App as usual.
 Everything was fine and worked.

 The other day I woke up to a message from my NAS in my inbox, telling me that the Storage Pool was degraded: